bloateddata/coding-challange/README.md

 ## Build

 Run `npm start` to build the project.
-The build artifacts will be stored in the `dist/` directory.